BoostGSoC20/df/include/boost/numeric/ublas/df/README.md

 As a general rule, any binary operation on a null value and a non-null value (in either order) would return a null value.

-Since missing data is common in workflows with data frames, it is worth the extra effort in carefully designing data structures to handle null values.
+Since missing data is common in work-flows with data frames, it is worth the extra effort in carefully designing data structures to handle null values.
 This can facilitate data imputation, which is to replace null values with substituted values inferred from non-null values.
-Features such as forward or backward fill functions to be implemented in algorithms.
+Features such as value fill `fillna()`, forward fill `ffill()` and backward fill `bfill()` functions to be implemented in algorithms.

 ## C++ version requirement

 The implementation requires support for C++17 or newer to compile due to the use of `std::optional` class template defined in C++ standard libraries since C++17.

 The implementation requires support for C++14 or newer to compile due to the use of initializer lists `std::initializer_list` class template defined in C++ standard libraries since C++14.

-## Examples

-Examples of usage of data frame is placed in the [`examples/df/`](../../../../../examples/df/) directory.

-## Road-map

-* Design of data frame data structures in README documentation
-* C++17 implementation of `column` class
-* C++17 implementation of `frame` class
-* Expression template implementation of column and frame (which enables lazy evaluation with broadcasting)

 ## Programming choices